About Greater Osceola

 Osceola County Means Business

 Greater Osceola connects your business to the world.
-As a region that welcomes more than 59 million visitors a year, Central Florida has perfected the art of getting to and from here.
-The region is home to two international airports, including Orlando International Airport, which is the third-largest origin and destination airport in the U.S.; two deep water ports; and extensive road and rail systems that connect here, in the heart of the nation’s third most populous state.
-SunRail, the region’s new commuter rail system, provides our workforce easy transit throughout Central Florida, and will be expanding with three new Osceola County stations to be completed by 2018.
+As a region that welcomes more than 75 million visitors a year, Central Florida has perfected the art of getting to and from here.
+The region is home to two international airports, including Orlando International Airport, named the “Best Large Airport” in the 2020 USA Today 10 Best Readers’ Choice travel awards; two deep water ports; and extensive road and rail systems that connect here, in the heart of the nation’s third most populous state.
+SunRail, the region’s new commuter rail system, provides our workforce easy transit throughout Central Florida, with three Osceola County stations: Poinciana, Downtown Kissimmee and Tupperware station.

 Meet Greater Osceola